Avoid False Self-Employment: Tips for Clients

 But if some of the points mentioned are unclear or not given, this is a clear warning signal.
 Clients should address the issue with the freelancer as soon as possible, clarify open questions and, if necessary, structure the cooperation differently.

-By the way: Our Scheinselbstständigkeitstest provides an initial assessment.
-With just a few questions, you can determine the risk, making it easier for clients to avoid bogus self-employment.
+By the way: Our false self-employment test provides an initial assessment.
+With just a few questions, you can determine the risk, making it easier to avoid false self-employment.

 Many companies draw up a contract with the freelancers working for them.
 In it, they stipulate, for example, that the freelancers can also work for other clients, are not bound by the company's vacation schedule and can perform their work when and where they want to.